IsraelOrtuno/Eavquent/readme.md

 An entity represents a real element which needs to extend its attributes dynamically.
 Example: elemenents such as `product`, `customer` or `sale` are likely to be entities.

+In our case, an entity will be represented by any Eloquent model.

 #### Attribute

 The attribute act as the "column" we would like to add to an entity.
 An attribute gets a name such as `price`, `city` or `colors` to get identified and will be linked to an entity object.
 It will also play very closely with a data type instance which will cast or format its value when writing or reading from database.